radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

    does not delete the driver deploymentconfig or scale it to 0.
 However, since these things may happen after the driver pod has exited, the cluster must be deleted since the driver pod itself is the means of deletion.
-If a cluster is left and the driver deploymentconfig is deleted while in CrashLoopBackoff, the cluster will be leaked)
+If a cluster is left and the driver deploymentconfig is deleted while in CrashLoopBackoff, for example, the cluster will be leaked)

 * Ephemeral clusters will always be left if the driver replica count is > 1.
   We don't yet have a use case for scaling a driver, but we can't stop it, and